Biologics

 How do biologics work?

 Monoclonal antibody drugs are lab-made molecules.
-They act like the healthy antibodies in the immune system.
 Some drugs like steroids impact the entire immune system.
-But monoclonal antibodies target one specific process.
-The process they target can help limit or prevent the disease.1,2
+But monoclonal antibodies are designed to target one specific process.
+The process they target can help limit or prevent disease.1,2

 All monoclonal antibody drugs for MG target processes in the immune system.
 The specific targeting of these antibody therapies may help cause better results and fewer side effects.
 It can also be a way to avoid long-term therapy with steroids.1,2